DoxaAI/battleships-getting-started/README.md

   - `submission/agent.py`: this is where you should implement your own agent!
   - `submission/doxa.yaml`: this is a configuration file used by DOXA to handle your submission
   - `battleships/`: this is the battleships engine, so you can run the game locally!
-  - `ship_generator/`: directory containing random ship generation code you may want to use 👀 (describe below!)
+  - `ship_generator/`: directory containing random ship generation code you may want to use 👀 (described below!)
 - `examples/`: directory containing example agents
   - `random_agent.py`: this is the implementation of the random agent.
   - `gaussian_agent.py`: this is the implementation of the gaussian random agent.